- Dynatrace version 1.164+.

 In the sample screenshot, the cluster has a total of 3.76 CPUs, where 1.55 are allocated through container CPU requests and 2.21 CPUs are still available for running further containers.
-The chart shows that there is at least one node with a CPU usage of 25.6% and the least utilized node has a CPU usage of 10.5%.
+The chart shows that there's at least one node with a CPU usage of 25.6% and the least utilized node has a CPU usage of 10.5%.

-How many resources are available on your Kubernetes nodes
+View available resources on your Kubernetes nodes

-You can obtain detailed insights of the Kubernetes node metrics on a per-node level to understand how individual nodes are utilized.
+You can get detailed insights of the Kubernetes node metrics on a per-node level to understand how individual nodes are utilized.
 The Node analysis page also provides information about how much workload can still be deployed on nodes (i.e., metrics CPU/Memory available).